Crick-Jacobs Center

 Francis Crick

-The Center is named in honor of Francis Crick, former Salk president and Nobel laureate, as well as Irwin Jacobs, former chair of Salk’s Board of Trustees and the co-founder and former chairman of Qualcomm Inc.
+The Center is named in honor of Francis Crick, Salk Nobel laureate, and Irwin Jacobs, who is the co-founder and chairman of the board of San Diego-based Qualcomm Inc., an international leader in digital wireless technology.